dsanson/dsanson.github.com/463w2010/readings.markdown

+---
-% Reading List for 463
+title: Reading List
-%
-%
-meta-page: 1
+layout: 463w2010
+section: readings

+---

 This is a draft and subject to change.
 Updated versions will be available at <http://davidsanson.com/463/readings>.